 - A chance to complete exciting sea kayaking journeys with powerful swell and exposed coastline.

 *Sea Kayaking on Lewis - The Isle of Lewis, made from the oldest rock in Britain - Lewisian Gneiss, is a fortress against the full power of the Atlantic.
 It's Western edge is lined with cliffs, stacks and wave-washed beaches that have withstood countless storms.
 It is truly a spectacular place to explore in a sea kayak - the contrast between sheltered bays, sandy lagoons and the exposed headlands creates a landscape that offers almost everything you'd want from a sea kayak trip in a single day.

 If the Western side of the island is out of bounds due to swell and wind then the Eastern side is a fantastic counterpart with several winding sea lochs to explore.

 | Sea kayak journeys

 *Sea Kayaking on Harris - The Isle of Harris has some of the best beaches anywhere - Luskentyre is becoming increasingly famous for its white sand and island and mountain backdrop.
 We can often paddle out to island beaches and make the first footprints in the white sand.
-The Harris Machair, a carpet of wildflowers above the beaches, is simply stunning in May and June and offers some great places to camp.
+The Harris Machair, a carpet of wildflowers above the beaches, is simply stunning in the summer months and offers some great places to camp.

 The Eastern side of Harris is an entirely different landscape with a rocky coastline indented with many small bays and sheltered spots - offering some very rewarding journeys when the Western side of the island is off limits.